fengsu91/AUDB_Reproducibility/README.md

 All experiment results will be save to /result folder in the docker image.
 If the folder is mounted to a local folder, the files will be accessable through the local folder.

 ## step by step installations (NOT required if use docker)

+### Bash script
+A bash script (docker/evn_building_scripts.sh) is provaded and can be refered to biuld the testing environment from a raw unbuntu 16.04 system.

 ### Install GProM